skewballfox/FastFourierTransformsPaper/main.typ

 As FFTs are often to a certain degree decomposable, and what is faster often depends both attributes of the input and on the availability of hardware features, modern FFT libraries tend to take a compositional approach.
 Instead, execution tends to happen in two phases, a planning phase and an execution phase.
 The planning phase is where the input and the environment are analyzed, and an algorithm is either selected or generated.
 The planning phase is often cached, either in memory or on disk, and is reused for all future inputs.
 The execution phase is supplied with the input and the plan, and performs the FFT.

-In FFTW, the planner has multiple modes, ranging from "patient" to "estimate".
+In FFTW, the planner has multiple modes, ranging from "patient" to "estimate"@frigoDesignImplementationFFTW32005.
 In Patient mode, the planner will try all fragments of optimized straight-line code (called codelets), and measure their performance using a dynamic programming approach.
 In estimate mode, the planner will minimize a cost function and avoid performing any measurements, and thus is much faster than the patient mode.
 As it is a dynamic programming algorithm, it will often solve subproblems multiple times.
 The planner can only find the approximate optimal plan.

 The codelets are generated by a specialized compiler that creates optimized codelets based on an abstract description of the special cases of the DFT.
 Most users won't need to do this, as the library comes with 150 pregenerated codelets(though this number may not be accurate as it is from the 2005 paper).
 These codelets compose the space of possible plans the planner can generate.

 This compositional approach also means that libraries are portable, and can be used on a variety of architectures.
 Prior to the compositional approach, FFTs were often hand tuned for specific architectures and hardware.

 Other FFT libraries generally work in a similar, albeit often simpler, fashion.
 RustFFT, for example, composes the FFTs from structures called "butterflies", which are the basic building blocks of the FFT.
-It, like FFTW, has different implementations based off the availablity of hardware instructions, such as AVX and Neon.
+It, like FFTW, has different implementations based off the availablity of hardware instructions, such as AVX and Neon@RustfftRust.

 = Conclusion

-#text(blue)[#lorem(100)]
+FFTs are arguably one of the most important algorithms in use today.
+In the preface of 'The Fast Fourier transform' the author states that "The Fourier transform has long been a principle analytical tool in such diverse fields as linar systems, optics, probability theory, quantum mechanics, antennas, and signal analysis.
+A similar statement is not true for the discrete Fourier transform."@brighamFastFourierTransform1974 It was just too expensive to compute directly.
+The FFT enabled the use of the DFT in a way that was previously impossible.

+Since cooley-tukey published their paper in 1965, the set of FFT algorithms has expanded from the radix-2 to include many other algorithms, each generally employing a similar divide and conquer approach.
+Most of these algorithms (all of the ones we covered) achieve $O(n log n)$ time complexity, but differ in their operation counts and suitability for different input sizes.

+They aren't without their limitations.
+They inherent these limitations from the DFT, and thus require a little domain knowledge to use effectively.
+These limitations can be mitigated, and what they offer is often worth the cost acquiring the prerequisite knowledge.

+FFTs enable our societies use of digital media, without which our bandwidth would struggle or fail to meet the demands of modern society.
+These algorithms enable the pursuit of almost every science, arguably every science which requires at least some analysis of time series data.
+They also underly the preprocessing steps of many machine learning models, and are used in many of the models themselves.
+Without the FFT, our world would be a different, lesser place.